AlexFullmoon/sbsign/README.md

         Issuer:
             C=JP, ST=Kanagawa, L=Yokohama, O=Lenovo Ltd., CN=Lenovo Ltd. KEK CA 2012
 ```
+If you have that, there are several options.

-In case of Thinkpads, there is an option to enroll single record into db without signing it with KEK key.
-Choose minimal mode in script and generate key, ISK.cer.
+1. In case of Thinkpads, there is an option to enroll single record into db without signing it with KEK key.
+Choose minimal mode in script and generate image signing key, ISK.cer.
 Copy it onto FAT32-formatted flash drive.
 Then you would need to go into UEFI > Security > Secure Boot > Key management > DB, use Enroll Key and supply your key and UUID.
+Then you can use it to sign executables.

-Another option is to enroll hashes of any executable you want to run.
-It is simpler, but you would have to do that after any executable update.
+2. It may be possible to enroll hashes of specific executables you want to run.
+It is simpler, no signing requires, but you would have to do that after any executable update.

-There is an option to pull stock KEK, db (and dbx) records, add your keys and sign everything with your PK, see links above.
+3. There is an option to pull stock KEK, db (and dbx) records, add your keys and sign everything with your PK, see links above.
 I haven't risked trying that.

 ### TODO